Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ## 1. Configuring your application using environment variables

-In 2011 the developers at [Heroku](https://www.heroku.com/) presented a methodology for building software-as-a-service application [The Twelve-Factor App](https://12factor.net/) methodology.
-The 3rd of these twelve factors is to store config in the environment you can read more about this [here](https://12factor.net/config).
+In 2011 the developers at [Heroku](https://www.heroku.com/) presented a methodology for building software-as-a-service applications, called the [The Twelve-Factor App](https://12factor.net/) methodology.
+The 3rd of these twelve factors is to store config in the environment.
+You can read more about this [here](https://12factor.net/config).
 Over the following exercises we will be looking at different ways to do this with kubernetes.

 Let's start by creating a namespace for all the work we will be doing this lab, and setting it as the default namespace.